Jeka107/Warped/README.md

-# Warped-one of the two final project
+# Warped-one of the two final projects

 Work in a team of 7 people as lead unity devloper for 3 months.
 Better experience with GitHub and ClickUp platform.